by Nancy Armitage

 At the Collis Huntington’s Nob Hill Mansion at 1020 California Street in San Francisco they entertained even larger amounts of people.
 In the 1890’s, the Collis & Arabella Huntington hosted sit-down multi-course formal dinners for up to 110 guests in their ballroom (also called “Music & Picture Gallery”).
 The Huntington large art collections hung on the walls salon style.

 At the San Marino Ranch in the 1920’s, Mrs. Arabella Huntington had a more intimate style of entertainment.
-The H. E. Huntingtons (“Edwards & Belle”) most often invited 12 guests for formal luncheon (most likely 4-courses) with a cocktail (fruit or seafood) soup or salad, entree course, & a dessert course.
+The H. E. Huntingtons (“Edwards & Belle”) most often invited 6-12 guests for formal luncheons (most likely 4-courses) starting with a “cocktail” (fruit or seafood cocktail ) soup or salad, a entree course, & a dessert course.
 Also, formal dinners with 6-12 guests (6 or more courses).
 They also had “Sundays at the Ranch”, a festive entertainments for 20-50 or more guests.
 The fruit or seafood cocktail was served in a showy footed crystal or silver bowl.
 The large bowl had room at the bottom to pack crushed ice & another smaller bowl inserted over the ice with the seafood (to keep the seafood iced cold).
 Seafood like cooked jumbo shrimp or crabmeat served cocktail sauce or Crab Louis sauce.
 Another way to happily serve the great abundance of exotic fruit (mango, kiwi fruit, strawberries & loganberries) of the Huntington’s San Marino Ranch.

 First, Arabella (Yarrington Worsham) married Collis Huntington (of the great “Big 4” railroad fame).
 They married in July of 1884 at her 54th St. mansion in NYC.
-Collis & Arabella’s honeymoon was at the Huntington Estate at Throgg’s Neck on the shore, they just purchased 400 acres that grew to 800 acres.
+Collis & Arabella’s honeymoon was at the Huntington Estate at Throgg’s Neck on the shore, they just purchased 400 acres that grew to 800 acres, then 1000 acres.
 They named it, “The Homestead” it was waterfront property in Throgg’s Neck, Westchester Co., NY.
 The Long Island Sound on one side of the property & the East Bay of NYC on the other side.
 They used this lovely peaceful large estate for weekends & summertime.
 Document: HEH Coll.
 MS 37/1-18 uncat (Mrs. Arabella D. Huntington Surrogate Court property papers) Nancy Note: In these papers it was revealed to that Mrs. Huntington owned 1000’s of acres of lands (not all next to each other) that was surrounding the Homestead property but including City Island, Fort Schuyler, Old Ferry Point, and numerous plots around the Huntington “Homestead”.

 In 1913, after Mr. & Mrs. Henry E. & Arabella Huntington got married in Paris, France, he wrote a lovely letter to his sister, Caroline Holladay, stating how kind Belle was to him: